Emily Maynard Husband: Does ‘Bachelorette’ Star Regret Going On Television To Find Love?

 — E!
 News (@enews) January 10, 2017

-Of course, since leaving the show, Emily Maynard has found love and she has given birth to two children after getting married.
-She has two sons, Jennings who is 17 months and Gibson, who is three months old.
+Of course, since leaving the show, Emily Maynard has found love, and she has given birth to two children after getting married.
+She has two sons, Jennings who is 17 months, and Gibson, who is three months old.
 She also has her daughter Ricki, who is now 11 years old.

 “It is crazy at our house all the time, but it’s a lot of fun,” Emily Maynard has revealed about her new home life with her husband and three children, adding about Tyler, “He is like the best dad ever. … Jennings is obsessed with him, and I’m sure Gibson will be, too.”

 What do you think of Emily Maynard’s comments about her time on television?
-Do you think she’s being too critical of herself when she was on The Bachelorette?
+Do you think she was too critical of herself when she was on The Bachelorette?

 [Featured Image by Mike Lawrie/Getty Images for Benefit Cosmetics]